How to hire user research labs on the Digital Marketplace

 If 2 or more suppliers have the same score, you can either:

-- use the score from the criteria with the highest weighting, then the next highest weighting until the tie is broken, eg if you’ve weighted price as the most important criteria then the winning supplier is the one with the highest score for price
+- use the score from the criteria with the highest weighting, then the next highest weighting until the tie is broken, for example if you’ve weighted price as the most important criteria then the winning supplier is the one with the highest score for price

 - ask the tied suppliers to provide ‘best and final’ quotes